chaostoolkit/chaostoolkit-lib/README.md

 ## Contribute

-Contributors to this project are welcome as this an open-source effort that seeks [discussions][join] and continuous improvement.
+Contributors to this project are welcome as this is an open-source effort that seeks [discussions][join] and continuous improvement.

 [join]: https://join.chaostoolkit.org/